minimester/Intro-To-Node/You-Do/README.md

 <details>
 <summary>Exercise 3</summary>

 You are a credit card holder of your bank's student rewards program.
 One of your favorite perks about this card is that you earn `3%` cash back on dining.
-You just found out that you are now part of Minimester and treat yourself to an unforgettable culinary experience at an award-winning restaurant!
-You enjoy your fancy meal and then you receive your bill.
-At such a great restaurant, you should be expecting to leave a tip for great service!
+There's a new dine in restaurant in town that you want to try!
+One evening you go to the restaurant, you enjoy your meal and then you receive your bill.
+You should be expecting to leave a tip for the great service!
 We will not be including tax in this situation.

 Write a function called `calculateCashback()` that calculates out how much cash back you earned after paying the bill with tip included.
 This function takes in two arguments: